The Tavernist

 European Contemporary cooking suits diners who like flexibility

-The verified cuisine is European Contemporary.
-Beyond that, the available facts do not confirm a specific menu format, signature dish, chef, tasting-menu structure, beverage program, or service style.
+The cuisine is European Contemporary.
+Diners should check the current menu for specifics such as menu format, signature dishes, chef details, tasting-menu structure, beverage program, service style.
 The safest way to frame the restaurant is as a Taipei venue for European Contemporary dining rather than as a place defined by one particular dish or format.

-Because the confirmed information is limited, diners should check the current menu and booking details directly before committing, especially if the meal depends on a specific dish, dietary need, seating preference, or service format.
-What can be stated with confidence is that The Tavernist is listed at $$$, has a smart-casual dress code, holds a Michelin Plate (2024).
+Diners should check the current menu and booking details directly before committing, especially if the meal depends on a specific dish, dietary need, seating preference, or service format.
+The Tavernist is listed at $$$, has a smart-casual dress code, holds a Michelin Plate (2024).

 Within Taipei, it fits diners who want a European Contemporary option with clearly stated hours and a recognized listing.
 Those seeking a different style of special-occasion dining may also compare it with Ad Astra, CEO 1950, Hatter, Tu Pang, or Xiang Se, depending on the kind of meal they want.